dmatscheko/metacompiler/README.md

 {"TAG", {"TERMINAL", " print(pop()) "}},
 {"IDENT", "Program", 0},
-{"TERMINAL", "This aEBNF contains the grammatic and semantic information for annotated EBNF.\nIt allows to automatically create a compiler for everything described in aEBNF (yes, that format)."}
+{"TERMINAL", "This a-EBNF contains the grammatic and semantic information for annotated EBNF.\nIt allows to automatically create a compiler for everything described in a-EBNF (yes, that format)."}
 ```
 </details>